SDSC is committed to providing digital content that is accessible to all users.

-The U.S. Department of Justice (DOJ) has issued new rules for Title II of the Americans with Disabilities Act.
+The U.S. Department of Justice (DOJ) requires all public entities to make digital content accessible under Title II of the Americans with Disabilities Act (ADA).
 UC San Diego, as a public university committed to the citizens of California and beyond, will abide by the new rules set forth in the Web Content Accessibility Guidelines (WCAG) 2.1 AA standards.

 The standard applies to all digital resources, including: